 The paper proceeds as follows.
-Section 2 presents the data.
-Section 3 explains the theoretical framework for identifying misappropriation in the data and provides several exercises that validate our measure.
-Section 4 presents the identification strategy for estimating the causal effects of R&D subsidies with one-sided noncompliance, while section 5 explains the empirical implementation.
-Empirical results are presented in section 6 and section 7 provides concluding remarks.
+Section 2 provides an overview of the institutional background of China's R&D policy.
+Section 3 introduces the data.
+Section 4 explains the theoretical framework for identifying misappropriation in the data and provides several exercises that validate our measure.
+Section 5 presents the identification strategy for estimating the causal effects of R&D subsidies with one-sided noncompliance, while section 6 explains the empirical implementation.
+Empirical results are presented in section 7 and section 8 provides concluding remarks.